ReachForce Privacy Shield Notice

 Dispute Resolution and Arbitration

-If you reside within the EU or Switzerland, any inquiries or complaints regarding ReachForce’s compliance with the Privacy Shield or U.S.-Swiss Safe Harbor programs should be sent to the ReachForce email and postal addresses set forth above.
+If you reside within the EU or Switzerland, any inquiries or complaints regarding ReachForce’s compliance with the Privacy Shield program should be sent to the ReachForce email and postal addresses set forth above.
 ReachForce will respond within 45 days.

-If you are not completely satisfied with the resolution of your data privacy concern in working with ReachForce directly, you may contact our dispute resolution provider, DMA, for assistance in resolving your privacy shield or safe harbor data privacy complaint.
+If you are not completely satisfied with the resolution of your data privacy concern in working with ReachForce directly, you may contact our dispute resolution provider, DMA, for assistance in resolving your privacy shield data privacy complaint.
 DMA may be reached at: